phugiadang/CSCI-4502-Consumer-Complaints-Analysis-Mining/James_Huynh/README.txt

-README: File explaining the files submitted for answering the frequent set
+README: File explaining the files submitted for answering the frequent types
         of States Complaint from the consumer database.

 Source Code.txt - R software code used to data mined the consumer complaints data.